 Flaktürme, Modern Citadels

-Flak towers (German: Flaktürme) were modern fortresses constructed by Nazi Germany in several cities throughout Europe.
+Flak towers (German: Flaktürme) were modern fortresses constructed by German laborers - paid and slave - during World War II in several cities throughout Europe.
 Many students of the war are familiar with the three giant Berlin Flak Towers (Flakturm I – Berliner Zoo; Flakturm II – Friedrichshain; Flakturm III – Humboldthain), but they may not be as familiar with other Flak Towers.
 There also were huge Flakturme in Vienna, Austria, for instance.
 Many smaller flak towers were built in relatively remote areas such as on the Heligoland peninsula, guarding French airfields, and securing key points such as naval bases - they could double as lighthouses or airport control towers.
 The lesser known flak towers certainly were not massive like the ones in Berlin or Vienna - but they were functional and effective nonetheless.

 In brief, Flak Towers are complexes of gigantic, above-ground, anti-aircraft gun blockhouse towers constructed from 1940 to 1945.
 Aside from Berlin and Vienna, examples are located in Stuttgart and Frankfurt.
 The biggest were both defensive and protective in nature, forming virtual cities that included infirmaries and shelters for the people of the surrounding area.
 A Berlin flaktower could hold 20,000 people in complete safety during a 1,000-bomber raid.
 The flak towers also were bristling with heavy antiaircraft guns on the roof and on cupolas.
 Stockpiles of ammunition was kept safely in the interior and lifted to the guns by hoists.